1929 Holland with Boston by-election: Campaign

 On 1 March, nationally, Liberal leader, David Lloyd George launched the Liberal programme for the upcoming general election, titled We Can Conquer Unemployment.

 On the eve of poll, the voters of Eddisbury elected a Liberal in place of a Unionist.

 Result

 The result was a victory for the Liberal Party candidate James Blindell, who overturned a Unionist majority of 4,770 to win by a majority of 3,706 votes.

 Aftermath

-A General election followed in a matter of months.
+A general election followed in a matter of months.
 Blindell held the seat for the Liberals, with Van den Berg again standing for the Unionists, finishing second.
 White did not stand again and the new Labour candidate dropped to third place.
 The Agricultural Party did not contest the seat.
+Blindell remained MP until his death in 1937.

 This was the last by-election gain for the Liberal Party until the 1958 Torrington by-election.